Image Classification with MLPs - Part 1¶

 import matplotlib.pyplot as plt

-Part I. Download MNIST with torchvision
+Part I. Download MNIST with torchvision¶

-package.
+First up, we need to get our dataset.
+This is provided through the torchvision package.
 The torchvision package consists of popular datasets, model architectures, and common image transformations for computer vision.

 The code below will download the MNIST dataset, then create training and test datasets.